kevinmatthes/libstring/CONTRIBUTING.md

 After type names, the next lexeme must start at the next tab stop.
 Hence, after entering a type name, the tabulator key needs to be pressed once.
-An exception to this rule are declaration sections and parameter lists.
+An exception to this rule are parameter lists.
 For instance, this rule would be applied to the signature of a function.

 After entering an identifier, such as a function's or variable's name, for example, the next lexeme shall start at the next tab stop, too.
 This, again, needs to be applied to a function's declaration.

-A `return` statement does not need to be followed by a tab stop but just one space character, followed by either the value to return or a semicolon.
+A `return` statement does not need to be followed by a tab stop but just one space character, followed by the value to return in case there is one.
 In case that nothing is returned, `return` and `;` must not be separated by spaces.

 Example: